efirdc/Automatic-Hippocampus-Segmentation/README.md

   --out_folder OUT_FOLDER
                         Redirect all output to a folder.
 Otherwise, the output will be placed in each subjects folder.
+  --keep_isolated_components
+                        Don't remove isolated components in the post processing pipeline. (on by default) --keep_holes          Don't remove holes in the post processing pipeline.
+                        (on by default)
+  --lateral_uniformity  Make HBT ROIs uniform on the lateral axis.
+  --output_raw_probabilities
+                        Output the raw probabilties from the network instead of converting them to a segmentation map

 ```
 Example usage: